DavidTPate/pendragon/README.md

 Most knights’ marriages are one of two types — marriage below one’s class or marriage within one’s class.
 To marry above your class, such as into a count’s or a duke’s holding, requires game play, not random die rolls.

-Any knight may choose to have “kept women” (i.e., those which are not wives), but they each require a fee of $10 per year.
+Any knight may choose to have "kept women" (i.e., those which are not wives), but they each require a fee of $10 per year.
 If payment can’t be made, then the knight was unable to maintain the woman’s interest or health and she has departed.
 Wives do not require extra payment of this kind; their costs are figured into the knight’s stipend or holding (see [Standards of Living](#standards-of-living)).